Schlangen

 Schlangen (/de/) is a municipality in the Lippe district of North Rhine-Westphalia, Germany.
-Schlangen has about 9,000 inhabitants (2013) and enjoys relative prosperity.
-Located a few kilometers away from Detmold, the municipality stretches from the edge of the sandy Sea to the mountain course of the Teutoburger forest southern slope.
-Schlangen is located in the time zone Central European Standard Time.
+Schlangen has about 9,200 inhabitants as of 2025 and enjoys relative prosperity.
+Located a few kilometers away from Detmold, the municipality stretches from the edge of the Senne to the southern slopes of the Teutoburg Forest.

 Politics

 The town council of Schlangen consists of 26 members: